35359595/sysctl-rs/README.md

 [![Current Version](https://img.shields.io/crates/v/sysctl.svg)](https://crates.io/crates/sysctl)

-*Currently only developed and tested on FreeBSD.*
+*Currently developed and tested on FreeBSD and MacOS High Sierra.*
 *Contributions for improvements and other platforms are welcome.*

 ### Documentation